This glossary provides a general definition of terms commonly used at Gifu-city and is intended as a guide only.

 Contributions that Commonwealth supported students make towards the cost of their education.

-An international student studying on campus at Gifu-city for one or two semesters as a non-award full-time student who is paying tuition fees or is sponsored by their home government to study at Gifu-city and receives credit at their home university from which they will graduate.
+An international student studying on campus at Gifu-city for one or more terms or semesters or as a non-award full-time student who is paying tuition fees or is sponsored by their home government to study at Gifu-city and receives credit at their home university from which they will graduate.

-The total number of units of credit (UoC) taken in a semester.
-A full-time load at Gifu-city is 18 or more UoC per semester (a standard full-time load is 24).
+The total number of units of credit (UOC) taken in a term, semester or academic year.
+A full-time study load at Gifu-city is 48 UOC per year.

 A type of exemption from a core course or other requirement.
 Students are still required to complete an equivalent, or near equivalent, course to the same unit of credit value.